Venezuelan refugee crisis: Argentina

 Venezuelan immigration has increased significantly since 2005, from 148 people annually to 12,859 in 2016.
 Over 15,000 Venezuelans emigrated to Argentina from 2004 to 2014, of whom 4,781 have obtained permanent residency.
 The number of Venezuelan immigrants increased by 500 percent from 2014 to 2016, to 600 per week.
 Between 2014 and mid-2017, 38,540 Venezuelans filed residency applications in Argentina.

 Venezuelans emigrating to Argentina face several obstacles, such as the cost of plane fare, due to the distance between the countries compared to that of the neighboring Colombia and Brazil.
 Attracted by better living conditions, many risk the trip by land; Marjorie Campos, a Venezuelan woman who was eight months pregnant, traveled by bus for 11 days across Colombia, Ecuador, Peru and Chile to reach the Argentine city of Cordoba.

+President Javier Milei has implemented a series of restrictive immigration policies that specifically target individuals associated with the Maduro administration while simultaneously tightening general rules for all migrants.

 Brazil

 We're at the start of an unprecedented humanitarian crisis in this part of the Amazon ...
 We're already seeing Venezuelan lawyers working as supermarket cashiers, Venezuelan women resorting to prostitution, indigenous Venezuelans begging at traffic intersections.